Can I Store Pool Chemicals Outside? Safe Storage Guide

 10. Maintain safety equipment

-Keep appropriate safety equipment near your outdoor chemical storage:
+Keep appropriate safety equipment near your outdoor chemical storage and ensure all containers remain properly labeled with current SDS stored on-site:

 • Eye wash station or portable eye wash